Quantum simulation of dissipation for Maxwell equations in dispersive media

-which contains $r$ two-level $z$-rotations, $\hat{\mathcal{R}}_z(\theta_l)$ compared to the $r$ two-level $y$-rotations, $\hat{\mathcal{R}}_y(\theta_l)$ of \eqref{37}.
+which contains $r$ two-level $z$-rotations $\hat{\mathcal{R}}_z(\theta_l)$ compared to the $r$ two-level $y$-rotations $\hat{\mathcal{R}}_y(\theta_l)$ of Eq.\eqref{37}.
 As a result, the diagonal nature of $\hat{U}_{select}$ allows for an implementation in $2^n(1-\frac{1}{1+2N})-3$ alternating CNOTs and single-qubit $\hat{R}_z(\theta_l)$ rotations \cite{Bullock}.
-Therefore, to leading order, a quadratic improvement is achieved as compared to the implementation scaling of the physical dilation \eqref{38}.
-The LCU method produces the same dilation method, specialized for diagonal operators, presented in \cite{Schlimgen}.
+Thus, to leading order, a quadratic improvement is achieved as compared to the scaling of the physical dilation in \eqref{38}.
+The LCU method produces the same dilation method, specialized for diagonal operators, as in \cite{Schlimgen}.

-Finally, when $\{\gamma_{e,l},\gamma_{e,l}\}$ are homogeneous or very few in numbers, their values appear repetitively in the diagonal matrix $\hat{U}_{select}$ after the discetization.
-It is then possible to reduce ever further the implementation cost of the LCU method to polynomial scaling $\textit{O}[p(n)]$, \cite{Hogg}.